How Airline Miles Work: A Beginner’s Guide 2023

 Many credit card companies also offer special bonuses for spending in certain categories.
 For example, you might earn three times the miles on all your travel-related spending.
 And for many travel credit cards, you’ll earn a large sign-on bonus when you spend a certain amount of money on your card within a few months of opening it.

-With travel credit cards, you also won’t be subject to as many restrictions when it comes time to redeem your miles for a free flight.
+With travel credit cards, you also won’t be subject to as many restrictions when it comes time to redeem your miles for a free flight or even parking.
 You generally won’t have to worry about blackout dates, which frees up your travel options more.

 Of course, credit cards can come with potential drawbacks, such as high annual fees and interest rates.
 And if you have a less-than-ideal credit score, you may have a hard time getting approved to open a travel credit card account in the first place.